AdobeDocs/uix/src/pages/extension-manager/index.md

 ## Extensions Listing
 Once you're on the [Extension Manager](https://experience.adobe.com/aem/extension-manager) home page, you can explore the list of AEM programs and environments available for your organization.
 Go ahead and select a program and an environment to display the available extensions.

-For a deep dive inot Extension Manager's capabilities, head to the [Feature Highlights](feature-highlights) section.
+For a deep dive into the Extension Manager's capabilities, head to the [Feature Highlights](feature-highlights) section.

 ## Contact and Support